What is removal of condition?

 Abuse (spouse or child)

-Whether the conditional resident spouse files jointly or as a waiver application, the USCIS inquiry remains the same, i.e., the marriage was genuine and not a sham.
-Once USCIS finds fraud, it becomes an uphill task to reverse it and get a favorable decision.
+Whether the conditional resident spouse files jointly or as a sole applicant with waiver, the USCIS inquiry remains the same, i.e., the marriage was genuine and not a sham.
+Once USCIS finds fraud, it becomes an uphill task to reverse and get a favorable decision.

-When the spouses are separated or divorced or even controlling, signs of non-cooperation in joint filing appear.
-Foreign national spouse becomes so distraught that (s)he loses the capacity and the power to present a well-prepared I-751 file to the USCIS.
+When the spouses are separated or divorced or there are issues of control and abuse, signs of non-cooperation in joint filing appear.
+Foreign national spouse becomes so distraught that (s)he loses the capacity and the power to think and present a proper I-751 to the USCIS.
 It is good to take the help of a knowledgeable immigration attorney.
-Insufficient documents may lead to denial based on misrepresentation or marriage fraud with the possibility of deportation, also known as removal.
+Denial for misrepresentation or fraud exposes the individual to possibility of deportation, also known as removal.

-Failure to prove marriage bonafides does not mean there is fraud in marriage, but USCIS frequently mixes it up with a finding of fraud.
-It is, therefore, extremely important that the foreign nationals timely seek the help of an attorney to avoid drastic consequences.
+Failure to prove marriage bona fides does not mean there is fraud in marriage, but USCIS frequently mixes up lack of bona fides with a finding of fraud.
+It is, therefore, extremely important that the foreign nationals timely seek the help of a knowledgeable attorney.

 USCIS' denial can be appealed to the Board of Immigration Appeal (BIA), although BIA applies a higher level of scrutiny in misrepresentation and marriage fraud cases.
 If the conditional resident is placed in removal proceedings before the Immigration Court, the Court can renew permanent residence status and remove the condition.